nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 </div>`.trim();
 ```

-This code begins the template string on the first line but doesn't have any text until the second.
+This code begins the template literal on the first line but doesn't have any text until the second.
 The HTML tags are indented to look correct and then the `trim()` method is called to remove the initial (empty) line.

-A> If you prefer, you can also use `\n` in a template string to indicate where a newline should be inserted:
+A> If you prefer, you can also use `\n` in a template literal to indicate where a newline should be inserted:
 A> {:lang="js"}
 A> ~~~~~~~~
 A>